joe-speedboat/workshop.container/14 Docker Container VARs.md

 # use the value to set the ENV var default
 ENV an_env_var=$A_VARIABLE
 # if not overridden, that value of an_env_var will be available to your containers!
 ```

-**Once the image is built**, you can launch containers and provide values for ENV variables in **three different ways**, either from the command line or using a docker-compose.yml file.
+**Once the image is built**, you can launch containers and provide values for ENV variables in **different ways**.
 All of those will override any default ENV values in the Dockerfile.
 Unlike ARG, you can pass all kinds of environment variables to the container.
 Even ones not explicitly defined in the Dockerfile.
 It depends on your application whether that’ll do anything however.

 ### 1. Provide values one by one
 From the commandline, use the -e flag:
 ```
 $ docker run -e "env_var_name=another_value" alpine env

 ```
 [relevant docs](https://docs.docker.com/engine/reference/builder/#environment-replacement)

 From a docker-compose.yml file: